 When running a job that requires a CAD instance (eg. Lumerical Script, Python API, or LumOpt), you will need to have a graphics environment (even if it is hidden).
 On compute clusters consider running scripted workflows on nodes with visualization capabilities; then modifying the resource configuration to distribute the workload or submitting jobs from the terminal to the headless nodes.

-While having a full graphical interface on all instances is our supported solution, if this is not possible you can try a virtual X11 display.
+Having a graphical interface is our supported workflow.
+If this is not possible, you can try a virtual X11 display.

 Using a virtual display (Xvfb)

 - Install Xvfb (consult your operating systems documentation for proper instructions)

 - Run your application with a virtual display: